 Your other option is to walk Ruta Molinos de Viento (eng.
 Windmills Route of Vejer de la Frontera).
 The route is 9.65km long, and it takes about 2 hours to walk it but you’ll have a chance to see Vejer’s seven flour windmills.

-Only a few kilometers from the Vejer de la Frontera historic quarter, some great beaches are located, and among them are Playa del Palmar, Playa de los Caños de Meca or Playa el Pirata.
-Playa del Palmar, the main beach of Vejer with golden sand and crystal blue waters, is one of the most unspoiled areas in the province of Cadiz and one of the best beaches in Andalusia.
+Only a few kilometers from the Vejer de la Frontera historic quarter, some great beaches are located.
+Among them, you’ll find Playa del Palmar, Playa de los Caños de Meca, or Playa el Pirata.
+Playa del Palmar, the main beach of Vejer with golden sand and crystal blue waters, is one of the most unspoiled areas in the province of Cadiz and one of the best beaches in Andalusia!

 Other things to do in Vejer de la Frontera, Spain